HelmCI/ci/README.md

 - Dependency only on a single [binary file](https://github.com/helmwave/helmwave) and optionally some Makefiles.
 - Implementation of an example fractal modular pattern for creating a personal monorepo using vanilla Git.
 - Kubernetes (k8s) is all you need.
-- Support for docker-compose configurations
+- Support for docker-compose modules

 ## Example of Module Reuse